kristoferssolo/grovers-visualizer/README.md

 A tiny Python package that steps through Grover’s Search algorithm and shows you, after each iteration:

 - A bar‐chart of amplitudes (or probabilities)
 - A sine‐curve of success‐probability vs. iteration
 - A geometric "rotation" on the unit circle

-Choose between a Matplotlib-based CLI or an optional DearPyGui GUI (WIP).

 ---